hiveot/hub/bindings/hiveoview/hiveoview-README.md

    * force logout after runtime restart (the sse reconnect will fail as users need to reauth)
    * f5 has 2 notications, success connected and unauthenticated, but doesn't return to login page
    * fails receiving zwavejs delivery status updates until zwavejs restart ???
+- disable actions and config for things that are not reachable because the agent is offline
+  * api to get agent/thing status and Listen for the agent connect/disconnect event, sent by the runtime (todo)

 ### Phase 3: Dashboard